10 Key Concepts of Resonant Healing

 Concept #9: Time-traveling with Resonance

-When we have traumatic experiences where we are not accompanied, the amygdala super-glues everything about the traumatic experience together and stores those memories in present time.
+When we have traumatic experiences where we are not accompanied, the amygdala super-glues everything about the experience together and stores those memories in present time.
 It does this so that those experiences of terror/fear will help us to NEVER experience that thing again.
 Trauma is our brain’s way of trying to keep us safe by remembering all the times we didn’t feel safe so that we can avoid them again in the future.

 Concept #10: Circuits of Emotion and Motivation